stefanhaustein/HtmlView2/README.md

 # HtmlView2

+** Note: ** Please find a revised and more platform-independent and maintainable version of this library here: https://github.com/stefanhaustein/nativehtml

 Cleaner, simplified and "Androidified" version of HtmlView .

 - Custom text styling using Views in HtmlView1 replaced with Android spans.